-All meals from Friday night through to Sunday lunch include options for most dietary issues.
+All meals are provided from Friday night through to Sunday lunch and include options for most dietary issues

 Please advise any specific food allergies or preferences when booking.

 If you would like to gain experience in an event kitchen, please email the event steward with KITCHEN as the subject, or as part of your booking.